 Pre-purchase Boldt Castle admissions for entry on busy days.
 Add-in admission to the Boldt Yacht House and shuttle boat at the same time for an extra treat.

-2021 is the debut of the Ultimate Tour that includes stops at Boldt Castle and Rock Island Lighthouse and a picnic lunch.
+2021 was the debut of the Ultimate Tour that includes stops at Boldt Castle and Rock Island Lighthouse and a picnic lunch.

 Uncle Sam Boat Tours has the largest boats and fleet on the St. Lawrence River.
 Seating is assigned on a first-come basis, so buy your tickets online for the best available spots such as open-air top-deck on sunny days.